-Kalamazoo College contributes $33.00 per month to your Emeriti Retirement Health Account, which you can use towards healthcare costs up on your eligible retirement from K. AND… you can also contribute after-tax dollars to your Emeriti Health Account through payroll deduction.
+When eligible, Kalamazoo College contributes $33.00 per month to your Emeriti Retirement Health Account, which you can use towards healthcare costs up on your eligible retirement from K. AND… you can also contribute after-tax dollars to your Emeriti Health Account through payroll deduction.

 Definition of Retirement at Kalamazoo College